 Neuro Linguistic Programming (NLP) began as a model of how we communicate with others and ourselves, which was developed by Richard Bandler and John Grinder.

 Using NLP we help to focus on the information that comes into us from the outside.
 The belief is that “The map is not the territory.”
-And so the internal representations that we make about an outside event are not necessarily the event itself.
+And so, the internal representations that we make about an outside event are not necessarily the event itself.

 Typically, what happens is that there is an external event and we run that event through our internal processing.
 We make an internal representation of the event.
-That internal representation of the event combines with aphysiology and creates a state. “state” refers to the internal emotional state of the individual — a happy state, a sad state, a motivated state.
+That internal representation of the event combines with physiology and creates a state. “state” refers to the internal emotional state of the individual — a happy state, a sad state, a motivated state.

 Our internal representation includes our internal pictures, sounds and dialogue, and our feelings (for example, whether we feel motivated, challenged, pleased, excited)

 A given state is the result of the combination of an internal representation and a physiology.
-So what happens is that an event comes in through our sensory input channels.
+So, what happens is that an event comes in through our sensory input channels.

 Working with distortion